-To the extent that the Holder acquires the Notes at a discount, i.e. where the issue price of the Notes is less than the principal amount, such discount would be regarded as "interest" for purposes of the South African Income Tax Act, No. 58 of 1962 (the "South African Income Tax Act").
+To the extent that the Holder acquires the Notes at a discount, i.e. where the issue price of the Notes is less than the principal amount, such discount would be regarded as Interest.

-Similarly, where the issue price of the Note is greater than the principal amount, the Holder will be considered to have acquired the Note at a premium.
+Similarly, to the extent that the Holder acquires the Notes at a premium, i.e. where the issue price of the Note is greater than the principal amount, such premium would be regarded as Interest.

-Section 24J of the South African Income Tax Act requires that the Holder of a Note spread the coupon interest and any premium or discount over the term of the Note using a predetermined rate referred to as the yield to maturity.
+Section 24J of the South African Income Tax Act requires that Interest (including coupon interest on the Notes and any premium or discount to the principal amount of the Notes) be spread by the Holder over the term of the Note using a predetermined rate referred to as the yield to maturity.